Remunerating Space-Time, Load-Shifting Flexibility from Data Centers in Electricity Markets

 DaCes demand responses have been studied using various game-theoretic modeling frameworks.
 For instance, \cite{zhou_li_wu_2018} and \cite{sun_ren_wu_li_2016} study how to incentivize spatial and temporal flexibility participation from the DaCe side using online auctioning.
 A Nash bargaining framework has been employed to study the design incentive mechanisms between data centers and load-serving entities \citep{cao_zhang_poor_2018} and between data centers and tenants in order to encourage the utilization of flexibility \citep{guo_li_pan_2018}.
 These studies have shown that the amount of flexibility that data centers are willing to offer is, in fact, highly dependent on electricity prices.
 However, the decision-making process of DaCes is not properly taken into account in existing electricity market designs; as such, electricity prices are limited in their ability to incentivize the provision of flexibility.

 Power grids in the U.S. are operated using a coordinated market design where an independent system operator (ISO) collects bid information from power consumers and suppliers and uses this information to solve a market clearing problem (an optimization problem).
-The solution of this problems seeks to determine power allocations and locational marginal prices (LMPs) that maximize the social surplus (the collective profit of all players) subject to myriad constraints of the underlying physical assets (e.g., transmission, capacity).
-Clearing mechanisms in current use are largely based on the pioneering work of Hogan \citep{hogan_1992,hogan_read_ring_1996}, which establishes revenue adequacy for transmission congestion payments and uses duality theory to determine proper remuneration mechanisms to participants using clearing prices.
+The solution of this problem seeks to determine power allocations and locational marginal prices (LMPs) that maximize the social surplus (the collective profit of all players) subject to myriad constraints of the underlying physical assets (e.g., transmission, capacity).
+Clearing mechanisms in current use are largely based on the pioneering works of Schweppe \cite{schweppe2013spot} and of Hogan \citep{hogan_1992,hogan_read_ring_1996}, the latter of which establish revenue adequacy for transmission congestion payments and uses duality theory to determine proper remuneration mechanisms to participants using clearing prices.